SU-CS308-22FA/Wingman/README.md

 1. Open the code editor of choice (VSCode is preffered as it has integrated terminals)
 2. Run the following command in a terminal at the root of your project: `npm i`
 3. Create an .env file at the root of your project.
 Your environment variables such as your `DB_URI`, `ACCESS_TOKEN_SECRET` will be in this file.
+You also need to put an email address and password of it for the mail sending operations of the web page.
+You need to write the email as `MAIL_MAIL` and password as `MAIL_PASS`.
 Put your environment variables here.
 4. On both the client and server folders, run the following command: `npm i`
 5. After installing the necessary modules, run the following commands:
     - In the server folder run: `nodemon server`